earldouglas/war-runner/CONTRIBUTING.md

 ## Publishing

-webapp-components-runner uses the process outlined in the [Using Sonatype](https://www.scala-sbt.org/release/docs/Using-Sonatype.html) section of the sbt manual for publishing to Maven Central via Sonatype.
+war-runner uses the process outlined in the [Using Sonatype](https://www.scala-sbt.org/release/docs/Using-Sonatype.html) section of the sbt manual for publishing to Maven Central via Sonatype.